 One of the best outdoor places to go with children is the immensely popular Basel Zoo (most families buy an annual family pass).
 The Zoo is easily accessible by tram or bus and almost feels like a park rather than a zoo due to lack of cages and lots of greenery.
 Brilliant large family cafeteria for lunch, with tables inside and out and hotdogs also available to buy outside during summer.

 Basel is a very arty city and hosts the world-renowned 'Art Basel' fair.
 You are spoilt for choice with a wide range of excellent museums and theatres.
 The Museum of Fine Arts (Kunstmuseum) in the centre of town and the Fondation Beyeler Museum in Riehen are two of the most popular.
-The Vitra Design Museum in nearby Weil-am-Rhein is also well worth a visit.
+The Vitra Design Museum in nearby Weil-am-Rhein (across the border in Germany) is also well worth a visit.

 If theatre and film are more your cup of tea, the English language theatre regularly stages London and Broadway productions and in Basel cinemas, unlike in many foreign cities, English films are NOT dubbed; they have German or German and French subtitles on screen but use the original sound recording.
 Great for us Brits!

 Basel plays host to loads of interesting family events all year round.
-Basler Fasnacht (end Feb- beginning March) is a huge big deal here and takes place over 3 days.
+Basler Fasnacht (end Feb- beginning March) is a huge big deal here and takes place over 3 days (hopefully returning post-Covid).
 "Morgenstreich' starts off at precisely 4am on a Monday morning.
 All lights in the City are switched off and the 'Cliques' march around Basel with lanterns.
 It's very popular to go and see this bizarre spectacle at least once!

 After this has kicked off proceedings, it is well worth a visit to see the magnificent (but deafeningly noisy) afternoon parades (Monday and Wednesday), with ridiculous costumes, papier mache masks, drums, piccolos and floats throwing flowers to the ladies and sweets and toys to the children.
 Tuesday is a special children's carnival.